gtiwari-bidmc/LD_Score_Estimation_wiki/Partitioned-Heritability.md

 ## Cell-type group analysis

+Update: a more efficient way to do cell type-specific analyses is now implemented and described in the [Cell type-specific analyses](https://github.com/bulik/ldsc/wiki/Cell-type-specific-analyses) section.
+We only recommend the approach described here if you are interested not just in prioritizing relevant cell types but also in estimating proportion of heritability.

+==

 To compare cell-type groups, we use the coefficient z-score in an analysis containing the full baseline model.
 This means that we are controlling for the 53 categories of the full baseline model when comparing cell-type groups.
 To run the analysis for a single cell-type group, say CNS, run:

 	python ldsc.py